joeyfezster/http_log_monitor/README.md

 alerts.requests.per-second.threshold=10       \\Total traffic alerting threshold
 windowing.late-data.delay-allowed.seconds=5   \\Late data allowance, or how long does the system wait for late data after updating to a new event time
  ```

+To build this project run `sbt assembly` from an sbt shell.

 ## Assumptions
 1. Reporting of metrics is done after each consecutive and mutually exclusive time window (tumbling window)